-The Fund held a 45.7% cash weighting at month end.
-The recent additions made in the Fund have lowered our cash position to approximately 35% at the time of writing.
-The fund has generated substantial value to investors over its long-term history, driven by the combination of strong company-specific catalysts and a concentrated portfolio.
-We continue to look forward to strong results as we progress through 2019 and beyond.
+The Fund held a 20.7% cash weighting at month-end and 10.1% at the time of writing.
+The CVM has generated substantial value to investors over its long-term history driven by the combination of strong company-specific catalysts and a concentrated portfolio.
+We continue to look forward to strong results as we progress through 2020 and beyond.

 We thank you for your continued support.

 The CVM Team

 Return since August 15, 2011 (Performance Start Date): 6.9%. | Returns are annualized for periods greater than one year. | Source: Morningstar

 The CVM was not a reporting issuer offering its securities privately from August 8, 2011 until July 20, 2017, at which time it became a reporting issuer and subject to additional regulatory requirements and expenses associated therewith.